Sunday Assembly offers more than just the Assemblies—we also have volunteering and social events around London!

 You don't have to RSVP to attend but we'd love to know if you're coming as it helps us get an idea of how many of you will need a cup of tea!

-We're also being joined by poet, Desree and if that's not enough, we'll be singing our hearts out, hearing stories from members of the community, drinking a vat of tea/coffee and eating a heck of a lot of biscuits afterwards too.
+As well as this mind bending talk, we'll be singing our hearts out, hearing stories from members of the community, drinking a vat of tea/coffee and eating a heck of a lot of biscuits afterwards too.

 BSL interpretation will be provided.